Current as of June 6, 2021

 - Encouraging those who want to visit with each other to visit outdoors.

-- Requiring wearing a mask or other face covering.
+- Requesting wearing a mask or other face covering.

 - Providing hand sanitizer at the entrance to the church.